-I am a postdoctoral fellow in the Psychological & Brain Sciences department at Johns Hopkins University.
-I work with Janice Chen and Christopher Honey.
+I am an assistant professor in the department of psychology at Glendon, York University.
 I like to spend my time thinking about how we learn and remember, and why we get lost in stories.

 stories change how we think

 Stories seem to have a lasting influence on how we think.
 How do we measure this influence?
 What are its consequences?
 In this line of work, I examine how stories can shape our spontaneous thoughts even after they end, using techniques from natural language processing like word embeddings. [talk]